 But Harvard argued that a scientific approach was necessary for companies for the 20th century.
 Soft skills training is the same now for the 21st century companies.
 It is a must have!

 Soft skills build habits.
 Habits build culture.
 Culture builds brand.

 My country really takes pride in our own identity.
 We don't like to be the same as everyone else.

 The IITTI standard is designed for international commerce where different people from diverse background can get along comfortably.

-Our company spent a lot of money in hiring an image consultant to come in for a 3-day semniar on business etiquette, but I don't see any long-term changes in their behaviour.
+Our company spent a lot of money in hiring an image consultant to come in for a 3-day seminar on business etiquette, but I don't see any long-term changes in their behaviour.

-The worst is that our employees now see soft skill training as a joke!
+The worst is that our employees now see soft skills training as a joke!
 Our training manager feels she is losing credibility.

 True, a 3-day seminar may not be effective.
 That is because it is too short!

 Soft skills and company culture are hard to do.
 It takes a long time...and it is expensive!

 But if you want your company brand to stand out, the earlier you start, the further you pull away from your competition.